 '''

 @Autowired

 private ConfigurationProperties props;

 @Bean

-public ConnectionFactory defaultConnectionFactory() {
+public CachingConnectionFactory defaultConnectionFactory() {

 CachingConnectionFactory cf = new CachingConnectionFactory();

 cf.setAddresses(this.props.getAddresses());

 cf.setUsername(this.props.getUsername());

 cf.setPassword(this.props.getPassword());

 cf.setVirtualHost(this.props.getVirtualHost());

 return cf:

 }

 @Bean

-public ConnectionFactory queueAffinityCF(
+public LocalizedQueueConnectionFactory queueAffinityCF(

 @Qualifier("defaultConnectionFactory") ConnectionFactory defaultCF) {

 return new LocalizedQueueConnectionFactory(defaultCF,

 StringUtils.commaDelimitedListToStringArray(this.props.getAddresses()

 ),

 StringUtils.commaDelimitedListToStringArray(this.props.getAdminUris()

 ),

 StringUtils.commaDelimitedListToStringArray(this.props.getNodes()),

 this.props.getVirtualHost(), this.props.getUsername(), this.props

 .getPassword(),

 false, null);

 }

 '''

 Notice that the first three parameters are arrays of addresses, adminUris, and nodes.
-These are positional in that, when a container attempts to connect to a queue, it uses the admin API to determine on which node the queue is mastered and connects to the address in the same array position as that node.
+These are positional in that, when a container attempts to connect to a queue, it uses the admin API to determine which node is the lead for the queue and connects to the address in the same array position as that node.